gogobook/my-asp-dot-net/ch6.md

 thrown
 This code works in a way similar to the code presented earlier for reference types.
-Casting derivedObject to Currency works fine because derivedObject actually refers to a boxed Currency instance—the cast is
+Casting derivedObject to Currency works fine because derivedObject actually refers to a boxed Currency instance——the cast is

 performed by copying the fields out of the boxed Currency object into a